feihong/asyncio-tasks-talk/talk.md

 - Less code
 - Better performance

 ^ Simpler architecture: With Celery, you'd also also need to set up RabbitMQ and the Celery task runner.
-With Django Channels, you need to setup Redis.
-Asyncio tasks are generally functions that run within a single process.
+With Django Channels, you need to set up Redis.

-^ Less code: You don't need to worry about interprocess communication.
+^ Less code: You don't need to worry about interprocess communication and serialization.
 Tasks are just functions, and can accept any kind of argument.

 ^ Better performance: Asyncio tasks are much more scalable than threads.
-Because asyncio I/O operations don't block, you can have many more simultaneously open connections.
+Because asyncio network operations don't block, you can have many more simultaneously open connections.

 ---
 # Overview of asyncio concepts